Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Scaling & Root Planing

-Overall, this treatment is done over two dental visits.
+Scaling and root planing is a multi-step deep cleaning below your gumline.
+In particular, it removes the plaque and tartar that inflame your gum tissue.
+This treatment is done over two dental visits.
 The scaling portion eliminates plaque and tartar with our soft tissue laser.
 Later, the root planing smooths the surface of your tooth roots.
 This latter step ensures your gums healthily reattach to your teeth.

 Antibiotic Treatment